corda/corda/docs/source/design/confidential-identities/design.md

 3. DONE Formalise a design.

-4. TODO Get design reviewed by the DRB.
+4. DONE Get design reviewed by the DRB.

 5. TODO Implement the design using the PoC as a basis.